YuYing-Liang/portfolio/src/app/matrix-visualizer/README.md

 You can add, update and delete a coordinate frame as well as triad naming, copy, paste, revert and grouping.

 ### Future Features
-- bounding box to visualize groups (show how which triads have the parent triad)
-- limit triad nesting to 5 levels
 - focus on triad on creation
 - add animation to camera movements
 - translate triad in individual x, y and z directions